gregfoletta/articles.foletta.org/content/post/2020-05-09-snakes-and-ladders.markdown

 # Playing the Game

-We have a data structure that represents the board, now we need an algorithm that represents the game.
+With a data structure that represents the board, we now we need an algorithm that represents the game.

 The `snl_game()` function takes a vector defining a board, and a finish type, and runs through a single player game until the game is complete, returning the number of rolls it took to finish the game.

 The finish type specfies one of the two different ways a game can be finished.
-My son and I play an 'over' finish type, where any dice roll that takes you over the board length results in a win.
+My son and I play an 'over' finish type, where any dice roll that takes you over the last spot on the board length results in a win.

-The other finish is the 'exact' type, where you need to land exactly on the board length + 1 to win.
-If you go over, you remain in your current place.
+The other finish is the 'exact' type, where you need to land exactly one spot past the last spot on the board to win.
+If you roll a value that takes you over, you remain in your current place.

 ```r